provjpzz/petthekeqing/README.md

 # petthekeqing
-I do not own any of the Keqing pictures in this project, if you want me to take it down, I will do so (please don't)
-keqingStare.png from okCode https://www.twitch.tv/okcode
+I do not own any of the Keqing pictures in this project, if you want me to remove them, then ok, widepeepoSad keqingStare.png from okCode https://www.twitch.tv/okcode
 happy.png from eCHoJAM69 https://www.twitch.tv/echojam69
 keqsad.png from KQM discord